canonical/lxd/README.md

 #### How can I live migrate a container using LXD?

-**NOTE**: in order to have a migratable container, you need to disable almost all of the seciruty that LXD provides.
+**NOTE**: in order to have a migratable container, you need to disable almost all of the security that LXD provides.
 We are working on fixing this, but it requires several kernel changes that take time.
 You should not use migratable containers for untrusted workloads right now.